 It was July 24th, 2011 when I got my passport back with my approved student visa.
 Four days later, I called my father from NAIA (Manila) airport just to let him know I am going to the US.
 Yes.
 My father only found out I was going to the United States the day that I am leaving.
 He didn’t ask any questions, he just told me to take care of myself.
 I am sure he was proud.

 I graduated with a Bachelors of Science in Accountancy in May 2015.
-If you’re wondering If I am already a CPA or going to law school, the answer is no. I am currently a full-time housewife, and a volunteer managing director for Starfish Foundation for the Empowerment of Filipino Youth, a non-profit foundation established by Carl.
+If you’re wondering If I am already a CPA or going to law school, the answer is no. I am currently a full-time housewife to my super caring and loving husband, Steven, and a volunteer executive director for Starfish Foundation for the Empowerment of Filipino Youth, a non-profit foundation established by Carl.

 Who would have thought that a hopeless girl like me who almost gave up on her dreams will actually end up in the US?
 I actually got more than what I was dreaming and hoping for.
 Truly, life has its own way of surprising you.
 To me, it wasn’t surprising at all, it was shocking.